 As the name suggests, Blind rivets are actually used where you can not access the other side of the surface like something hollow.

-Metal sheets and other hard materials are fastening through blind rivets with the help of the rivet-gun.
+Metal sheets and other hard materials are fastened through blind rivets with the help of the rivet gun.

 The common uses of these rivets refer to brittle and soft materials, electrical parts, automobiles, hand tools, locks, and home appliances etc.